Last Updated on 17 December, 2020 by Veronica

 Topography of Terror

 We visited the Museum of the Topography of Terror; it is free and very teachable.
 In this space was the former headquarters of the Gestapo, the secret police of the state.
 Those who opposed Hitler’s regime ended up there.
-The building was dismantled and, its materials were used to make other constructions.
-And with the remodeling, they found the old basements where they tortured people.

 If you like history, this museum has to be visited with time.
-There are many panels to read, detailing the history of Hitler’s security apparatus, the SS, and the Third Reich police, between 1933 and 1945.
+There are many panels to read detailing the history of Hitler’s security apparatus, the SS, and the Third Reich police between 1933 and 1945.

-The exhibition is divide into five sections:
+The exhibition is divided into five sections:

 1. National Socialism rises to power